mikesealey/ci_pp1/README.md

 It's always a nice touch to have a favicon, instead of the browser's default icon.
 ![alt text](<README assets/default_favicon.png>)

 I knew that it could be switched fairly easily, but I wasn't sure on the specifics.
-Luckilu I found [this entry](https://www.w3schools.com/html/html_favicon.asp) on W3Schools that helped.
+Luckily I found [this entry](https://www.w3schools.com/html/html_favicon.asp) on W3Schools that helped.
 ![alt text](<README assets/better_favicon.png>)

 ## Features